MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-set-up-user-defined-depreciation-methods.md

     ---
 # How to: Set Up User-Defined Depreciation Methods
-In the **Depreciation Table** window, you can set up user\-defined depreciation methods.
+In the **Depreciation Table** window, you can set up user-defined depreciation methods.
 For example, you can set up depreciation based on number of units.

-### To set up user\-defined depreciation methods
+### To set up user-defined depreciation methods

 1. In the **Search** box, enter **Depreciation Tables**, and then choose the related link.